 |Brett Harper currently serves as the Vice President of Product Development at Workiva in Ames, Iowa.
 Harper has lived and worked in the Ames area for the past 20 years, first with Siemens PLM Solutions for 13 years making virtual prototyping visualization software, and most recently working at Workiva creating cutting-edge cloud software Wdesk, the collaborative work management platform for the enterprise.Brett attended Michigan State University where he received bachelor’s and master’s degrees in computer science.|

 Software Architect DeveloperMicrosoft Research

 |Tom Miller (BS ComS ’72) graduated with a bachelor’s degree in computer science from Iowa State University and a master’s degree in computer science from University of Illinois.
 He is currently employed with Microsoft Research.Tom’s first job out of college was working for Digital Equipment Corporation on operating systems.
 He subsequently co-founded a software consulting company near Bern, Switzerland called Paranor AG.
 At Paranor, Tom worked on a factory automation system primarily installed at European auto manufacturers, currency exchange rate monitoring systems with direct connections to Dow Jones and Reuters, and a power company automation system.
 Subsequently, Tom joined Microsoft where he designed the NTFS file system and implemented it in a small team for the first version of Windows NT (now Windows 7).
 He also designed and implemented the Windows Cache Manager, and worked on scale out projects for Microsoft Exchange Server and SQL Server.

 He is currently working on an advanced file system incubation project.
 Outside of Microsoft, Tom enjoys skiing, sailing, and traveling with his wife and two teenage sons.
 He has been an avid supporter of Save the Children for over 20 years, and has visited programs in Azerbaijan, Georgia, Myanmar (Burma), and Malawi.
 He recently participated in a Jimmy Carter Habitat for the Humanities build in Chiang Mai, Thailand.

-Senior Technical Advisory, Cyber Security ResearchPacific Northwest National Lab
+Senior Technical Advisory, Cyber Security ResearchPacific Northwest National Lab (PNNL)

 |Ron Wolf has been a technology executive and hands-on practitioner in eight San Francisco Bay Area start-ups, as well as for dozens of consulting clients–ranging from the Fortune 100 to raw start-ups with big ideas–over the last 20 years.
 Specializing in team building and creating database, Middleware, Web (SOA & SAAS), and IT Management products, Ron turns new architectural possibilities into products with real value.Ron has B.S.
 (Honors, Phi Beta Kappa, Phi Kappa Phi) and M.S. degrees in Computer Science from Iowa State University where he also worked as an IBM Mainframe Systems Programmer.
 Then, moving to Silicon Valley and joining his first startup, Molecular Design, as their first Computer Science trained employee among 60 chemists, Ron was able to improve performance of their landmark organic chemical database by 3 orders of magnitude.
 Taking note of his success, former IBM Executive and ISU Alumnus Bob Evans recruited Ron to Foothill Research where he had the honor to work closely with Evans and his portfolio companies and Japanese partners.
 Moving on to Gupta Corp, which pioneered the PC client/server revolution, Ron and his team created the first multi-database middleware, SQL-Net.

 In 1994, Ron co-founded NetSource, one of the first large website creation companies, and originated, documented, and taught the now commonplace website creation methodology.
 More recently as head of development at Keynote Systems, a performance management services company, Ron has architected and implemented a massive distributed platform with over 1,500 measurement servers in 50 cities worldwide, feeding 50M+ data points per day to a unique real-time data warehouse.
 More recently, Ron has provided business strategy, requirements gathering, product design, product marketing, project management, and technical advice to clients in the SOA, SAAS, database, cloud, and media server spaces.